 One argument for the decline in mental, emotional, and social wellbeing among children and adolescents is reduced time spent outdoors.
 One study found that, in the UK, 37% of children spent fewer than 30 minutes playing outside, and 43% spent more than two hours on electronic devices daily (Wen et al., 2009 cited in Harvey et al., 2020).
 One possible solution is to increase students’ contact with nature through outdoor learning.
-Outdoor learning provides students the opportunity to learn through hands-on contact with nature.
-Some examples of outdoor learning involve studying biodiversity through discovery and monitoring various animal species that live on or around school grounds, building habitats and food sources, and cultivating a school garden (Harvey et al., 2020; Maller, 2009).
+Outdoor learning provides students with the opportunity to learn through hands-on contact with nature.
+Some examples of outdoor learning involve studying biodiversity through discovering and monitoring various animal species that live on or around school grounds, building habitats and food sources, and cultivating a school garden (Harvey et al., 2020; Maller, 2009).

 This can be incredibly beneficial for science classes in providing opportunities for field work and experiential learning.
 Field work fosters students' love of learning as it is based in questions and investigation, and helps students build processing, communication and geographical skills (Kho & Parker, 2010, p.
 30).
 Outdoor learning can also be used to foster learning in other subjects as well, such as math and geography.
 For example, teachers can encourage students to use outdoor materials, such as rocks, sticks and pinecones, to create and solve math problems, or create maps (Gustafsson et al., 2012).
 The implementation of outdoor learning activities has been linked not only to greater enjoyment of learning and connection to nature, but also to improved mood and mental wellbeing (Harvey et al., 2020).